sogilis/Blog/README.md

 ## 🌍 Online

-1. Go to [https://blog.sogilis.fr/admin](https://blog.sogilis.fr/admin), and sign in with your Google account.
+1. Go to [https://blog.sogilis.fr/admin](https://blog.sogilis.fr/admin), and sign in.
-:information_source: All members of Sogilis team have access to this admin interface.

 2. That's it.
 You can now create/modify/review/delete/publish articles.